 Employment Agreements.
 At the time each of our named executive officers joined the Company, we entered into employment agreements with them.
-Dr. Jeong's agreement was subsequently amended in 2010 to reflect developments in our business.
+Dr. Swirsky's agreement was subsequently amended in 2018 to reflect his promotion to Chief Executive Officer.
 These agreements were designed to be a part of a competitive compensation package for a publicly traded company and to keep our named executive officers focused on our business goals and objectives.
 The agreements are described in detail in the narrative disclosure following the Summary Compensation Table below.
-On December 11, 2017, Dr. Jeong informed us of his resignation from the Company effective March 15, 2018, and entered into an agreement with us to formalize the terms of his resignation and to provide for an arrangement pursuant to which Dr. Jeong has agreed to provide transition and advisory services through March 15, 2019.
+In November 2018, Dr. Suzdak informed us of his resignation from the Company, and entered into an agreement with us to formalize the terms of his resignation.
+In March 2019, Dr. Benaim informed us of his resignation from the Company.

 Payments on Termination.
-Pursuant to their employment agreements, each of our named executive officers is entitled to specified benefits in the event of the termination of their employment under specified circumstances, including termination following a change of control of the Company.
-The terms of these arrangements are more fully described below under "Employment Agreements" and "Potential Payments Upon a Termination or Change in Control."
+Pursuant to their employment agreements, each of our named executive officers who is currently employed by us is entitled to specified benefits in the event of the termination of their employment under specified circumstances, including termination following a change of control of the Company.
+The terms of these arrangements are more fully described below under "Employment Agreements."
 We believe these protections are appropriate for the senior executives of a biopharmaceutical company such as the Company, including because of the level of acquisition activity in this industry.
 We believe that providing benefits in the event of a change of control of the Company allows our named executive officers to focus their attention on building our business rather than on the personal implications of a transaction.